Today In History logo TIH

 1184

-A medieval banquet hall at Henry VI's Hoftag suddenly collapsed on July 26, 1184, sending dozens of gathered nobles plunging into open sewage pits below.
-The tragedy eliminated key regional leaders and forced a temporary halt to imperial governance in the area.
+A medieval banquet hall at Henry VI's Hoftag in Erfurt suddenly collapsed on July 26, 1184, plunging dozens of gathered nobles into open sewage pits beneath the building.
+The catastrophe killed an unknown number of German princes, knights, and church officials who had assembled for an imperial meeting to discuss matters of state.
+The tragedy eliminated key regional leaders in a single moment and temporarily disrupted imperial governance across the affected territories.

 1469